 5. Drive Traffic to Your Website

-You can use Snapchat to drive traffic to your business website, but keep in mind that it is not become a lucrative acquisition channel.
-Just like with Instagram Direct Messaging, Stories, and posts, Snapchat doesn’t allow you to include clickable links.
+You can use Snapchat to drive traffic to your business website, but keep in mind that it is not a lucrative acquisition channel.
+Just like with Instagram Direct Messaging, stories, and posts, Snapchat doesn’t allow you to include clickable links.
 You can instruct users to go to specific URLS, but they should be easy to remember, or easy to copy and paste into their browser.

 If you do want to experiment with Snapchat and website traffic, use your Story to create a brief preview of a particular blog post, product, or customer testimonial.
 Include the URL at the end of the Story, for users to go to if they want to learn more.
 Or, ask them to share their thoughts on a blog post in the comments section.

 Micro-influencers are smaller scale celebrities that have a popular blog and social media following in your specific niche and/or in your local community.
 If you have a relationship with a micro-influencer who has a Snapchat presence, see if they’d like to come to one of your classes or try out one of your services and create a Story about it.
 Or, give them access to your account for the day and let them share with their audience their experience with your business.